great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 ## GX Cloud Support

 - Create a new topic on the [GX Cloud Discourse forum](https://discourse.greatexpectations.io/c/cloud-support/17) if you've encountered an error you can't resolve.
 This is the recommended option, as answers aren't removed after 90 days, and you're likely to get a quicker response.
-- You can also email us at support@greatexpectations.io or create a ticket on our [support portal](https://support.greatexpectations.io).
+- Send an email to support@greatexpectations.io or create a ticket on the [support portal](https://support.greatexpectations.io).
+- Discuss GX Cloud issues on the [GX Cloud Slack community channel](https://greatexpectationstalk.slack.com/archives/C051D941XAL).

 ## GX OSS Support